fabiorapanelo/micro-ecommerce/README.md

 It requires to run the service in the following order:

 1. config-server
+    - Change application.properties to point to your git repository in order to change the properties
 2. discovery-server
 3. gateway
 4. Apache Solr instance: